Wetlands-NWRC/fpc-pipeline/README.md

 # or to boot up the help documentation
 >> browsVignettes("fpcFeatures")
 ```
+- if no error is raised then the package was successfully installed

 ## Setting up the pipeline
 - run helper script to install pipeline dependencies